qualon3187/coding_interview/README.md

 - Feel free to use whatever language you feel most comfortable working with
-- Please provide instructions for execution of your program
+- Please provide instructions for execution of your program -- download zip file from github
+	-- unzip main.py  and json files to same folder location -- open command and cd to location
+	-- in command prompt type python main.py Maggie Joe Jordan --Libraries needed for script:
+		-  json
+		-  sys
+		-  datetime

 - Please include a description of your approach to the problem, as well as any documentation about key parts of your code.
+	-- My approach was to create dictionaries and return datetime values use date to string function.
+Starting by creating functions for storing user.json and events.json.
+The function used in correlation with sys.args to create the relations between files, so only correct values would appear per person.
+Calendar function was create using 15 min intervals for time purpose.
+The calendar was used with the scheduleDay to create a pattern inside the dictionary created in the calendar function.
+Using the final workDay calendar, we had more patterns and insert into seperate dictionaries using the pattern logic.
+	   Once the three seperate dictionaries are populated, each dictionary is loop through and returns available time frames using logic consists of the keys and values.
+All the printing and logic are contained inside the main user loop.
+	   Loop structure = Person name-> finds person id from user.json-> id is matched to user_id in events.json
+	   - used to get start_time and end_time which starts is used to logic of script

+	   --Calendar can be changed to 1 min to account for times not in 15 min increments

 - You'll notice that all our events start and end on 15 minute blocks.
 However, this is not a strict requirement.
 Events may start or end on any minute (for example, you may have an event from 13:26 - 13:54).